Microflow/FC/README.md

 This man built a hobbit home for 3,000USD.

 I have shown many inventions today.
 Maybe too many.

 Each person has specific goals to solve.
+So I don't know exactly what each person whould do.

-Maybe you will be drawn to lighting.
-Other people are  interested in farming.
-Others in buiding homes.
+Maybe you will be drawn to provide lighting for vilalges.
+Other people are interested in city-farming.
+Others in buiding sustainable homes.

+## Hidden Innovation

-With this quick presentation, I wish to make a point.
+With this quick presentation, I wish to make one point.

-There is incredible innovation on the internet, f you look hard.
+There is incredible innovation on the internet, if you look hard.

+The news is not talking about this innovation.

 The key words for using the Englis interneat are: